 - “Making Inquiry-Learning Our Top Priority: Why We Must and How We Can“

-- “Meeting the Needs of America’s New Majority Learners” (forthcoming in 2018)
+- “Meeting the Needs of America’s New Majority Learners” (Stylus, 2018; see publication details in text)

 In sum, these new chapters in my life are both compelling and deeply engaging.
 I am so privileged to work with people like you – the brave and valiant leaders who are tackling all the hard questions we face, both in higher education and in our deeply divided society.